Kathy Kemper: Institute For Education

 Kathy Kemper founded the nonprofit Institute for Education (IFE) in 1992 when her husband, James Valentine, suggested she organize a breakfast to introduce her political contacts with his business colleagues.
 In her position as CEO, Kemper helped IFE establish its reputation for diplomacy after facilitating what was the first-ever regional summit between the Governors of Maryland, Virginia and the Mayor of DC (Bob Ehrlich, Mark Warner, and Anthony A. Williams respectively.)
-The Institute regularly holds "INFO Roundtables," which have been hosted by over 280 speakers, including a Vice President, various Supreme Court justices, governors, Cabinet secretaries, CIA and FBI directors, Nobel laureates, and professional athletes.
+The Institute regularly holds "INFO Roundtables," which have been hosted by over 280 speakers, including a vice president, various Supreme Court justices, governors, Cabinet secretaries, CIA and FBI directors, Nobel laureates, and professional athletes.

 Since 2012, the Institute for Education has shown a greater focus on the power of data, innovation, and soft diplomacy, often praising collaboration between the federal government and private sector, such as the Presidential Innovation Fellow (PIF) program.
 The founders of the PIF program are former U.S. Chief Technology Officer Todd Park and former White House Office of Science and Technology Policy Senior Advisor for Innovation, John Paul Farmer, both of whom are part of IFE leadership.

 In 2015, IFE partnered with USC's Viterbi School of Engineering to offer a free coding summer camp for underrepresented populations in grades K-12 around the Los Angeles area.
 Since its inception, the camp has worked with over 6,500 children.
 In 2016, the Institute for Education celebrated its 25th season anniversary.

 In 2019, Kemper was recognized by Washington Life as one of their "Tech 25", an annual award spotlighting DC's 25 top technological innovators.

-In 2021, IFE added two new programs, "The Future of AI", founded by IFE Steward R. David Edelman with IFE Diplomatic Steward of Artificial Intelligence, Stavros Lambrinidis.
+In 2021, IFE added a new program, "The Future of AI", founded by IFE Steward R. David Edelman with IFE Diplomatic Steward of Artificial Intelligence, Stavros Lambrinidis.

+As of 2026, IFE hosted nine roundtables exploring the future of AI across industries.

 In 2022, IFE added another new program, "Blockchain of Impact" with IFE Diplomatic Steward of Blockchain, Ambassador Nicole Bintner-Bakshian of the Grand Duchy of Luxembourg.